 Under the California Environmental Quality Act (CEQA), the CCSF is required to consider whether projects that the City undertakes or approves would expose people or structures to a significant risk of loss, injury or death due to flooding.
 In its role as the City's CEQA lead agency, the Planning Department interprets this requirement to include flooding due to sea level rise.
 Consistent with this Guidance, the Planning Department evaluates whether projects, both public and private, that are subject to CEQA would be vulnerable to flooding during the project's design life taking into consideration projected sea level rise.
 For purposes of this analysis, a project vulnerable to flooding during its design life under a 100-year flood condition in combination with projected sea level rise is considered to present a significant risk related to flooding.
-At the time of this Guidance, the Planning Department considers the NRC 2012 report as the best available source for sea level rise projections.
+The Planning Department considers the best available source for sea level rise projections.
 As such, the methodologies and approach to evaluating risks related to sea level rise recommended in this Guidance are consistent with the City's existing practices under CEQA.